 To thine own self be true.

-A motto that has guided LaNesha through the ups and downs of life — embracing her strengths to build success and dedicating her work to transforming, strengthening, and unifying society through museums, libraries, and educational equity.
+This is the motto that guides LaNesha’s life.
+She has learned through the ups and downs of life to be true to herself, embracing her strengths to build success.
+She is dedicated to transforming, strengthening, and unifying society through museums, libraries, and educational equity.

 Museum & Nonprofit Executive